 Whatever you and your crew feast on Christmas morning, if you celebrate, you know that awe-mazing feeling, too, and you probably have rituals and recipes that mean everything.
 Sometimes, though, it’s fun to add to your menu and hear how other families blend and reinvent traditions.
 For inspiration, here’s a peek into the Christmas morning menus of 11 families.
 Cheers … and remember, coffee before gifts!

-Our merged heritage french toast
+A merged heritage French toast

-“Every Christmas morning, we have an overnight french toast.
+“Every Christmas morning, we have an overnight French toast.
 I use challah (my heritage; I was raised Jewish) soaked in a mix of eggs, vanilla, brown sugar, nutmeg, cinnamon, and eggnog (my husband’s heritage; he was raised Catholic).
 I bake it covered at 350° for about 30 minutes and then uncovered for about another 15-20.
 I top it with berries and vanilla Chantilly cream.
 I’m sad I only make it once a year!

 “Christmas morning for our little family means eating home-baked marzipan stollen and drinking hot chocolate while opening presents.
 It’s our very own tradition meant to incorporate my husband’s Dutch heritage.
 My 20-year-old daughter, who is at college, recently commented that it wouldn’t be Christmas without stollen and hot chocolate and home.
-I am certain that both my girls will be following this tradition with their own families.” —Irene Haakman, Sarasota, Florida
+I am certain that both my girls will be following this tradition with their own families.” —Irene Haakman, Sarasota, FL.

-Try this recipe: Dutch Stollen
+Try this recipe: Dutch Stollen from The Kitchn